rust-lang/rust/src/doc/book/getting-started.md

 repair, or remove installation" page and ensure "Add to PATH" is installed on the local hard drive.

+Rust does not do its own linking, and so you’ll need to have a linker installed.
+Doing so will depend on your specific system, consult its documentation for more details.

 If not, there are a number of places where we can get help.
 The easiest is [the #rust IRC channel on irc.mozilla.org][irc], which we can access through [Mibbit][mibbit].
 Click that link, and we'll be chatting with other Rustaceans